henrikalbihn/henrikalbihn/README.md

 # Hi I'm Henrik. 👋

-## AI Scientist/MLOps Engineer 🔮🛠️
+🔮 AI Scientist | 🛠️ MLOps Engineer

 I'm passionate about building systems that can learn and reason.
 Currently in stealth mode 🤫 researching: